OTI Festival 1975: Detailed voting results

 Each participating broadcaster assembled a national jury located in its respective country, composed of five members each.
 Each juror gave one vote to its favorite entry and could not vote for the entry representing its own country.
 Each participating broadcaster had also a delegate present in the hall to stand in for its jury if it was not receiving the event live, or in case of communication failure during the broadcast or voting.
+To ensure that there was no vote switching, before the voting segment began each participating broadcaster announced to its national audience the vote of its jury in local opt-out from its studios.

 Broadcast

 The festival was broadcast in the 19 participating countries, where the corresponding OTI member broadcasters relayed the contest through their networks after receiving it live via satellite.

-Known details on the broadcasts in each country, including the specific broadcasting stations and commentators are shown in the tables below.
+Known details on the broadcasts of the festival in each country, including the specific broadcasting stations, commentators, and presenters of the local opt-out are shown in the tables below.